Panel 1 · America's 250th Anniversary Exhibit

 💝

-World's largest source of personal charitable givingAmericans give more to charity per capita than any other nation — government or private.
+World's largest source of personal charitable givingAmericans give more to charity than any other nation — government or private.

 ✝️